tuuturu/xctl/README.md

 - [ ] Inbound traffic
     - [x] Nginx Ingress Controller for routing traffic
     - [ ] Certbot for your TLS needs
-    - [ ] ExternalDNS for automatic DNS handling
 - [ ] Secrets
     - [ ] Vault as the secret manager
     - [ ] External Secrets for accessing secrets